-- Other Resources: Lecture Notes posted on Courselink.
-The lecture slides are for independent use only and are not to be re-distributed in any form without my written permisission. - Statistics Learning Centre: Located in the Science Commons on the 3rd Floor of the McLaughlin Library, the Statistics Learning Centre (SLC) is a drop-in extra-help centre staffed by Teaching Assistants who are there to help you with any questions you may have!
+- Textbook : Introduction to the Practice of Statistics, 10th Edition, by Moore, McCabe and Craig. - Other Resources: Lecture notes posted on Courselink.
+The lecture notes are for independent use only and are not to be re-distributed in any form without my written permisission.

+- Statistics Learning Centre: Located in the Science Commons on the 3rd Floor of the McLaughlin Library, the Statistics Learning Centre (SLC) is a drop-in extra-help centre staffed by Teaching Assistants who are there to help you with any questions you may have!
 No appointment is necessary!
 The hours of operation for the SLC are: - Monday & Wednesday: 9:30am 3:30pm - Tuesday & Thursday: 10am 4:00pm - Friday: 9:30am 2:30pm - Courselink: Course information and resources will be available on Courselink.
 Students are encouraged to check the website regularly for updated information and announcements. - Suggested Exercises: There will be some indicated exercises on Courselink to help consolidate the information discussed in class.
 It will be assumed students are working through indicated exercises Students are strongly encouraged to seek help as soon as possible when problems arise.